 Adobe Acrobat Pro DC allows you to view, create, edit, manipulate, print and manage files in Portable Document Format - PDF.
 This allows users of different computer systems to transfer documents from one computer to another without degradation or change in how it looks on screen or in print.

 Staff and Postgraduate Research Students can request Acrobat Pro DC for their University managed device via the Service Desk.

-- two on Floor 1 near the issue desk
+- two on Floor 1 beside issue desk

 - two on Floor 4 on the East side by the offices

-- two on Floor 5 on the East side by the offices
+- one on Floor 5 on the East side by the offices

 Click Guides below for quick guides to help you get started.
 Or download workbook chapters and associated exercise files from our IT Training website.

 Last updated on 26 July 2022

 This resource was provided by Training and Documentation.

 The Training and Documentation Team publish a range of user guides to help you use University IT facilities and supported software.
 They also host regular training sessions supporting Microsoft 365 applications including Word, Excel, Teams, Outlook, and PowerPoint.
 These are advertised in the Course Booking System.